Äiwoo language: Orthography

 Äiwoo uses a variation of the Latin alphabet.
 The following spelling conventions are taken from Næss’ dictionary of Äiwoo.

 Note that Äiwoo distinguishes ä [æ] and â [ɑ,ɒ], both of which appear in the word kânongä 'I want'.

 Word classes

 Nouns

 Nouns are used to describe a person, place or thing.
 Nouns in Äiwoo can be paired with a suffix to show a possessive case.
 An example of this is tumo 'my father'.
 Other nouns in Äiwoo can be followed by a possessive particle, as in kuli nou 'my dog'.

 Bound nouns

-One subtype of nouns is the bound nouns.
-Bound nouns act like nouns but they cannot be used by themselves but need to be paired with a verb, possessive case, or another noun instead.
+Bound nouns are one subtype of nouns; they act like nouns but cannot be used by themselves and need to be paired with a verb, possessive case, or another noun instead.